After decades of struggle, woman achieves weight loss & diabetes relief through gastric bypass surgery

 Center for the Surgical Treatment of Obesity

 The University of Chicago Medicine is nationally recognized for its surgical weight loss program.
-We are one of a few programs in the country, and the only program in the Midwest, that offers all four major surgical options for the treatment of severe obesity using minimally invasive techniques.Learn more about our weight loss surgery options
+We are one of a few programs in the country, and the only program in the Midwest, that offers all four major surgical options for the treatment of severe obesity using minimally invasive techniques.Learn more about our bariatric surgery services

 Mustafa Hussain, MD